learn-co-students/basic-nested-forms-v-000/README.md

 <% end %>
 ```

-The `field_for` line gives something nice and english-y.
+The `fields_for` line gives something nice and english-y.
 In that block are the fields for the addresses.
 Love Rails.

 Load the page up and see the majestic beauty of what you and Rails have written together.
 What!!!!
 Nothing is there.